-MiCARE - DIRECT COMMUNICATION WITH HEALTHCARE TEAM: Patients are highly encouraged to register with MiCare at https://app.relayhealth.com/registration.aspx.
-MiCare allows patients to securely communicate with their medical care team via a secure messaging system.
-Also, registration can be accomplished during in-processing or during the patient's initial PCM visit.
+MiCARE: (DIRECT COMMUNICATION WITH HEALTHCARE TEAM) Patients are highly encouraged to register with MiCare at https://app.relayhealth.com/registration.aspx.
+MiCare allows patients to securely communicate with their medical care team via a secure messaging system for non-urgent symptoms and other needs.
+Registration can also be accomplished during in-processing or during the patient's initial PCM visit.